OFS/ofs.github.io/docs/hw/d5005/user_guides/ug_qs_ofs_d5005/ug_qs_ofs_d5005.md

 ### **2.1 Hardware Components**

 The OFS hardware architecture decomposes all designs into a standard set of modules, interfaces, and capabilities.
-Although the OFS infrastructure provides a standard set of functionality and capability, the user is responsible for making the customizations to their specific design in compliance with the specifications outlined in the [Open FPGA Stack Technical Reference Manual](/hw/d5005/reference_manuals/ofs_fim/mnl_fim_ofs_d5005/).
+Although the OFS infrastructure provides a standard set of functionality and capability, the user is responsible for making the customizations to their specific design in compliance with the specifications outlined in the [Open FPGA Stack Technical Reference Manual].

 OFS is a blanket term which can be used to collectively refer to all ingredients of the OFS reference design, which includes the core hardware components discussed below and software.